php-java/php-java/README.md

 <p align="center"><img src="./docs/img/logo.png" height="300"></p>

 # What is PHPJava?
 PHPJava is an experimental library which emulates JVM (a.k.a.
-Java Virtual Machine) by PHP 🐘 And PHPJava reads binary from pre-compiled Java file(s) ☕ So, PHPJava is **NOT** bridge to Java.
+Java Virtual Machine) and compiling intermediate code by PHP 🐘 And PHPJava reads binary from pre-compiled Java file(s) ☕ So, PHPJava is **NOT** bridge to Java.
 This library can be run 100% in PHP.
 This project referred to [Java Virtual Machine Specification](https://docs.oracle.com/javase/specs/jvms/se11/html/index.html) documentation at the time we made it.